Today, I will share several exercises that will help you squat without hip pain.

 For this exercise, you can use a dumbbell, a kettlebell, or a plate.
 Begin in a standing position with a good wide stance.
 Grab the weight and hold it close to your body.
 Squat down as deep as you can.
 Place your elbows to the inside of your knees when holding the weight and keep the weight down so that it loads up into your hips.

 Perform one set of 2 repetitions with a 20-second hold.
 The intensity is light.
 The purpose of this exercise is to stretch the muscles around the hips statically.

 When we sit or have had a previous injury, we lose proper movement in the hip, especially during deep squatting movements.
 With the loaded deep squat exercise, we are getting into the squatting position and adding load into it to stretch out the muscles around the hips and the tissues around the hips.

-Give these five exercises a go.
+Give these five exercises to solve hip pain during squats a go.
 They are quick, easy exercises to help solve hip pain that you get from squatting.